Frequently Asked Questions

 The pressure on the housing market is indeed great.
 We often hear that young people and first-time buyers struggle to find housing, including in our municipality.
 That is why housing construction remains a high priority.
 Housing is being built or planned in several places, especially affordable housing.

-The reception of asylum seekers is separate from this.
-It is temporary reception, using flexible, relocatable housing at a separate location on Singelweg.
-The 40 homes intended for this purpose will be removed after 10 years, so that we can build new homes back on the existing infrastructure, or they will be rented to non-asylum seekers after 10 years.
+The accommodation of asylum seekers is separate from this.
+This involves temporary accommodation, using flexible, relocatable housing at a separate location on Singelweg.
+The 40 homes intended for this purpose will be removed after 10 years, so that we can rebuild new homes on the existing infrastructure, or they will be rented out to non-asylum seekers after 10 years.

 In short: we are committed to both.
 We help people who need temporary shelter and continue to build for our own residents.

-When are you a refugee, asylum seeker, status holder or unaccompanied minor?
-What target group does COA want to accommodate at Singelweg?
+When are you considered a refugee, asylum seeker, status holder, or unaccompanied minor?
+Which target group does the COA want to Singelweg at Singelweg ?

 • Refugees are people who fled their countries because it was too dangerous for them there.
 For example, because of war or violence.

 • Asylum seekers are refugees who have applied for asylum in the Netherlands.
-This means that they have asked to live here temporarily.
-They have applied to the Immigration and Naturalization Service (IND) for a residence permit to do so.
-While they are waiting for the residence permit, they live in an asylum seekers' center (azc) or in a temporary reception facility.
-This is the group we want to receive in Aalten later on.
+This means that they have asked to be allowed to live here temporarily.
+To this end, they have applied for a residence permit from the Immigration and Naturalization Service (IND).
+While they are waiting for their residence permit, they live in an asylum seekers' center (azc) or in temporary accommodation.
+This is the group that we want to accommodate in Aalten.

 • Status holders are asylum seekers who have been granted residence status.
 They are eligible for housing within a municipality in the Netherlands.